 If you are looking for water filter systems, you have probably understood the need for such products and the benefits that they can bring.
 However, in order to find the right product for your needs, it is important to base your decision on accurate information.
-Despite the fact that water is relatively clean when it leaves municipal water filtering institutions, by the times it reaches our homes, it gathers numerous contaminants from the old pipes that it uses to travel.
-Furthermore, even if the municipally filtered water is not highly dangerous for our health, it is still far from being pure.
+Despite the fact that water is relatively clean when it leaves municipal water filtering institutions, by the time it reaches our homes, it gathers numerous contaminants from the old pipes that it uses to travel.
+Furthermore, even if municipally filtered water is not highly dangerous for our health, it is still far from being pure.
 Over 85% of the homes in the USA have hard tap water.
-Hard water contains a below average level of minerals.
-Hard water is safe to drink, but is very destructive for appliances, it clogs pipes, it reduces the cleaning abilities of detergents and so on.
-Other than minerals, tap water also contain a lot of toxins, gathered wither from pipes or created as byproducts of the municipal filtration process.
+Hard water contains a below-average level of minerals.
+Hard water is safe to drink but is very destructive for appliances, it clogs pipes, reduces the cleaning abilities of detergents, and so on.
+Other than minerals, tap water also contains a lot of toxins, gathered either from pipes or created as byproducts of the municipal filtration process.
 This being said, you need to test your water and determine your needs before investing in a water filter system.
-Today, we will present you with some Whirlpool undersink filters.
-Undersink filtration systems are very convenient because they don’t any of your useful kitchen space.
+Today, we will present you with some Whirlpool Undersink Filters.
+Undersink filtration systems are very convenient because they don’t use any of your useful kitchen space.

-Whirlpool undersink filters can satisfy a wide range of filter needs.
+Whirlpool under sink filters can satisfy a wide range of filter needs.
 The Reverse Osmosis system is perhaps the most complex filtration system.
-For those of you who are unfamiliar with this term, reverse osmosis is a process which envolves forcing the water through a semipermeable membrane which traps most of the water contaminants.
+For those of you who are unfamiliar with this term, reverse osmosis is a process that involves forcing the water through a semipermeable membrane that traps most of the water contaminants.
 This system is used by many bottled water distributors.
-This particular system designed by Whirlpool which is also known as WHER25, is designed for municipal and private well water supplies.
+This particular system designed by Whirlpool which is also known as WHER25 is designed for municipal and private well water supplies.
 The water delivered by this system does not just taste better, but it is a lot safer to drink.
 Furthermore, it only costs a fraction of the cost of bottled water.
-The most common contaminants which can be trapped by this system includes arsenic, copper, Cysts lead, radium, Cryptosporidium, Giardia cysts and industrial discharge turbidity.
-Needless to say, the unpleasant taste and odor of chlorine will be a long lost memory once you start using this filtration system.
-During numerous tests, the membrane of this system has also proven very useful in trapping dissolved solids such nitrites, chromium, sodium and magnesium.
-The system also features an indicator light which does not just notify you when the filter needs to be changed but also displays the water quality.
-This product comes with a one year limited warranty which does not extend to the filter replacement cartridges.
+The most common contaminants which can be trapped by this system include arsenic, copper, Cysts of lead, radium, Cryptosporidium, Giardia cysts, and industrial discharge turbidity.
+Needless to say, the unpleasant taste and odor of chlorine will be a long-lost memory once you start using this filtration system.
+During numerous tests, the membrane of this system has also proven very useful in trapping dissolved solids such as nitrites, chromium, sodium, and magnesium.
+The system also features an indicator light that does not just notify you when the filter needs to be changed but also displays the water quality.
+This product comes with a one-year limited warranty which does not extend to the filter replacement cartridges.